 Breaking into a well-established market is no easy task.
 But by coupling a strong product with the some-might-say mad decision to front his own advertising, Doug Hastie has made Chanui one of the more recognisable brands on the supermarket shelves.
 And for him, this is only the start of much bigger things.

 Mighty River Power and Mercury Energy have been conflated into a single brand with a greater focus on renewable energy.
-Now trading under the name Mercury, the updated brand comes complete with a new look, featuring a simple bee on a yellow background.
+Now trading under the name Mercury, the updated brand comes complete with a new look.

 It’s no secret that MediaWorks had a tough year in 2015, with major changes in its current affairs lineup provoking ire among both industry commentators and viewers and declining ratings for some of its big reality TV shows making things tough commercially.
 But it’s hoping a new year signals new beginnings, and the media company is kicking off 2016 with a new logo.